+Mr. Payne has previously been named the 2017 WSFCS High School Teacher of Promise, an ASBDA Ed Rooker Encore Award recipient, and the 2021-2022 “Band Director of the Year” by the East Central District Bandmasters Association.
+He also served as the Conductor of the Gold Band at the 2023 UNCG Summer Music Camp.
 Professionally Mr. Payne is a member of the National Association for Music Education, the North Carolina Music Educators Association, the North Carolina Bandmasters Association, and of Kappa Kappa Psi the National Honorary Band Fraternity.
-He has served as a district representative on the North Carolina Marching Band Committee since 2019 and is chair elect of the North Carolina Central Region Jazz Section.
+He has served as a district representative on the North Carolina Marching Band Committee since 2019 and is the current chair of the North Carolina Central Region Jazz Section.
 In his free time, Mr. Payne is an avid golfer and enjoys spending time with his partner Kelsey and their four pets, Aja, Rosie, Sadie, and Stewart.

 Zack Marshall works in the Raleigh, NC area providing schools with music arrangements, original compositions, and percussion instruction.
 He received his degree in Music Theory and Composition from East Carolina University and has been writing and teaching music since 2006.
 Zack studied brass in high school and college but also performed percussion in marching band and drum corps.
 He has worked in multiple states and with programs all over North Carolina while currently maintaining a private studio of composition and percussion students as well as serving several Wake county bands.
 Outside work hours, Zack enjoys cooking, rock climbing, and a good game of chess.
 Zack currently resides in Wake Forest with his wife, two sons, and dog.